“I could never do what you do.”

 For some people, because I’m not dropping a steady stream of “F-bombs” from my keyboard onto this page, that means that I’m soft and “afraid to keep it real.”

-Good thing that’s not my goal.
+Good thing that’s not my goal, and I hope that it’s not yours either.

 As a guy who has spent the majority of my adult life being scared to show the world the “real me” for fear of being judged by the haters, those days are over.